-The glass used is a ceramic glass, 5/32" (4 mm) thick, $15 \frac{3}{4}$ " x $9 \frac{3}{4}$ " (400 mm x 248 mm), tested to reach temperatures up to 1400° F. If the glass breaks, it must be replaced with one having the same specification.
+The glass used is a ceramic glass, 5/32" (4 mm) thick, tested to reach temperatures up to 1400°F. If the glass breaks, it must be replaced with one having the same specification.

-To remove or replace the glass (D):
+To remove or replace the glass (C):

-- 1. Remove the door (E) from its hinges and lay it on a soft, flat surface. - 2.
-Remove the eight screws (A), the eight glass retainers (B), and the metal frames (C). - 3.
+- 1. Remove the door (D) from its hinges and lay it on a soft, flat surface. - Remove the six screws (A) and both glass retainers (B). - 3.
 Remove the glass (D).
 If it is damaged install a new one in place.
 The replacement glass must have a gasket all around. - 4.
 Reinstall the glass, being careful to centre the glass in the door and not to over-tightening the retaining screw.

-The two main causes of broken door glass are uneven placement in the door and overtightening the retaining screws.
+The two main causes of broken door glass are uneven placement in the door and over-tightening the retaining screws.